madeiragatwit/madeiragatwit/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently a senior at Wentworth Institute of Technology studying with a major in Computer Science and a minor in Applied Mathematics.
+I am a gradute from Wentworth Institute of Technology with a BS in Computer Science and a minor in Applied Mathematics.
 I enjoy working with others to create cool projects and seeing our hard work come together.

 I'm always interested in learning something new even though I may not have had experience with it before.
 I also enjoy learning all the different aspects of Computer Science and what tasks different jobs within the industry involve.